jhyland01/p_astro_project/README.md

 ## Installation instructions

+This only needs installed if you wish to run tests, the .py files can be run without any installation.
-Clone the project and navigate to the root of the project directory.
+To install, clone the project and navigate to the root of the project directory.
 Run "pip3 install ." .

 ## Main Features